mazoonit/chat_system/README.md

 ### Solution Overview
 #### Design
 ![Screenshot from 2024-06-12 07-54-51](https://github.com/mazoonit/chat_system/assets/29822073/de24d334-bfb4-4a5f-a5d7-c803e36e6068)
-- I'm making use of the presistance option in redis, because I can't rely on db only to decide the count.
+- I'm making use of the presistance option in `redis`, because I can't rely on db only to decide the count.

 #### Application Token Storage Optimization
 - I generated a uuid token using `SecureRandom` in rails.